tldr-pages/tldr/pages/common/sum.md

 # sum

-> Compute checksums and the number of blocks for a file
+> Compute checksums and the number of blocks for a file.
+> A predecessor to the more modern `cksum`.

 - Compute a checksum with BSD-compatible algorithm and 1024-byte blocks: